-1. Roll out the pastry and cut two circles (10 inches/25 cm and 9 inches /23 cm in diameter).
+1. Roll out the pastry and cut two circles (10 inches/25 cm in diameter).
 Place them, separated and sandwiched by parchment paper, on a baking tray in the fridge until you are ready to use them.

 Assemble the galette:

 1. Whisk the egg and the cream together to make your egg wash.
-Remove the smaller pastry circle from the fridge and place it on a baking tray.
+Remove one pastry circle from the fridge and place it on a baking tray.
 Peel off the top layer of parchment, leaving the bottom parchment in place.

-3. Remove the larger pastry disk from the fridge, peel it off the parchment and carefully place it on top of the almond cream, lining up the edges of both pastry circles.
-(The larger size means the pastry covers the bottom circle of pastry all the way to the edges, even with the almond cream on top.)
+3. Remove the other pastry disk from the fridge, peel it off the parchment and carefully place it on top of the almond cream, lining up the edges of both pastry circles.
 Gently press the edges down on both the egg-washed border and the almond cream with your hands, then use your fingertips (or the tines of a fork) to lightly press around the edges of the galette to seal it.